-Harvey Weinstein Found Guilty Of Rape, But Acquitted Of Most Sexual Assault Charges
+Harvey Weinstein Found Guilty Of Rape, Sexual Abuse In Mixed Verdict

 Editor's note: This report includes graphic descriptions of sexual assault accusations.

-A Manhattan jury has found Harvey Weinstein guilty of rape and sexual abuse but acquitted him of the most serious charges against him.
+A Manhattan jury has found Harvey Weinstein guilty of rape and sexual abuse but acquitted him of the most serious charges, capping one of the most closely watched trials of the #MeToo era.
 The mixed verdict means the former Hollywood producer will likely spend time in prison.

-The verdict is some measure of vindication for the six women who testified that Weinstein attacked and sought to intimidate them.
-Although he was acquitted of the most serious charge — two counts of predatory sexual assault, which might have put him in a cell for the rest of his life — the jury convicted him of third-degree rape and first-degree criminal sexual act.
+It also is some measure of vindication for the six women who testified that Weinstein attacked and sought to intimidate them.
+Although he was acquitted of the most serious charges — two counts of predatory sexual assault and one count of first-degree rape, which might have put him in a cell for the rest of his life — the jury convicted him of third-degree rape and first-degree criminal sexual act.

-Weinstein did not visibly react to the verdict, which the jury reached after about 30 hours of deliberations over five days.
-He was led from the court in handcuffs.
+The jury reached its decision after about 30 hours of deliberations over five days.

+Weinstein did not visibly react as the verdict was read Monday.
+But defense lawyer Arthur Aidala said that Weinstein turned to him and that "all he kept saying is, 'But I'm innocent. ...
+I didn't rape anyone.' "

+The disgraced movie mogul was led from the court in handcuffs and taken to jail.

-The former producer could face decades in prison.
+He could face decades in prison.
 It will be up to New York Judge James Burke to determine just how long the 67-year-old will be behind bars.
 Sentencing is set for March 11.

+In court, defense attorney Donna Rotunno asked Burke to grant bail on the condition that Weinstein continue to wear an ankle monitor, as he has done throughout the trial.

+Citing his "significant medical issues," Rotunno said that Weinstein is "receiving shots in his eyes so he does not go blind" and that he is still recovering from an unsuccessful back surgery.
+Burke wasn't swayed, though he did agree to request that Weinstein be housed in an infirmary unit.

+Weinstein's legal team says it intends to file an appeal and request bail as quickly as possible, according to Aidala.
+He said defense attorneys are confident that a slew of what he called "appellate problems" will ultimately overturn the jury's verdict.

+"There's not a doubt in my mind that if his name was Harvey Jones or Harold Jones, he would not have even been charged on this evidence," Aidala said.
+"The evidence here was just not that strong."

-Whatever the sentence, the verdict also represents a milestone for the #MeToo movement supporting sexual assault survivors, which gained traction partly from the revival of allegations against the movie mogul.
+Monday's verdict represents a milestone for the #MeToo movement supporting sexual assault survivors, which gained traction partly from the revival of allegations against the former movie mogul.

 Although the former producer's treatment of women had long been whispered about, allegations against him gained traction in national media with the publication of exposés in The New York Times and The New Yorker in October 2017.